V-Rajasekar/README/Coding_Skill/Cracking Code interview.md

 * We must often make a trade-off between time and space, and sometimes we do sacrifice time efficiency to reduce memory usage.
 * A recursive algorithm often takes up dramatically more space than an iterative algorithm.

+**MEMORY USAGE**
+As you're reviewing data structures, remember to practice computing the memory usage of a data structure or an algorithm.
+Your interviewer might ask you directly how much memory something takes, or you might need to compute this yourself if your problem involves large amounts of data.

+**Data structures.** Don't forget to include the pointers to other data.
+For example, a doubly linked list that holds 1,000 integers will often use about 12KB of memory (4 bytes for the data, 4 bytes for the previous pointer, and 4 bytes for the next pointer).
+This means that making a singly linked list into a doubly linked list can dramatically increase memory usage.
+**Algorithms.** A recursive algorithm often takes up dramatically more space than an iterative algorithm.
+Consider, for example, an algorithm to compute the jth to last element of a singly linked list.
+An approach that uses an array to sort each element may be no better than a recursive algorithm—both use O(n) memory!
+(The best solution involves using two pointers, where one starts off j spaces ahead.)
+Many candidates think of their algorithms on only one dimension—time—but it's important to consider the space complexity as well.
+We must often make a trade-off between time and space, and sometimes we do sacrifice time efficiency to reduce memory usage.

 ### Coding questions
 Interviews are supposed to be difficult.
 The norm is that you won't know how to solve a question as soon as you hear it.
 You will struggle through it, get a bit of help from the interviewer (or a lot of help, depending on the difficulty of the question), and arrive at a better solution than what you started with.